SecurityInnovation/AuthMatrix/README.md

 # AuthMatrix v0.5

 AuthMatrix is an extension to Burp Suite that provides a simple way to test authorization in web applications and web services.
-It differentiates itself from several authorization testing extensions in that it focuses on the pentester thoroughly defining tables of users, roles, and requests for the specific target application upfront.
-These tables are displayed through the UI in a similar format to an access control matrix common in various threat modeling styles.
+With AuthMatrix, testers focus on thoroughly defining tables of users, roles, and requests for their specific target application upfront.
+These tables are displayed through the UI in a similar format to that of an access control matrix commonly built in various threat modeling methodologies.

-Once the tables have been assembled, users can use the simple click-to-run interface to efficiently test all combinations of roles and can quickly confirm the results with an easy to read interface indicating any authorization vulnerabilities detected in the system.

-AuthMatrix is designed with an intuitive UI to make authorization testing simple and easy to integrate into your current testing methodology.
-Additionally, the extension provides the ability to save and load target configurations for easy regression testing.
+Once the tables have been assembled, testers can use the simple click-to-run interface to efficiently run all combinations of roles and requests.
+Testers can then confirm their results with an easy to read, color-coded interface indicating any authorization vulnerabilities detected in the system.
+Additionally, the extension provides the ability to save and load target configurations for simple regression testing.

 # Installation